microsoft/promptflow/examples/CONTRIBUTING.md

 ## Feedback and Support

-If you have any feedback or need any support regarding this project, please feel free to contact us at [opencode@microsoft.com](mailto:opencode@microsoft.com).
-We appreciate your contribution and hope you enjoy using our examples project.
+If you have any feedback or need any support regarding this folder, submit an issue on GitHub.
+We appreciate your contribution and hope you enjoy using our project.